reframejs/reframe/docs/usage-manual.template.md

-## Custom - Browser - Default Browser Entry !INLINE ./top-link.md #custom
+## Custom Default Browser Entry !INLINE ./top-link.md #custom

 You can customize the browser entry code by running `$reframe eject browser`.